Tampa Bicycle Accident Lawyers Near You

 - An average of 1.3 bicycle crash injuries are sustained in Tampa every day

 - 2% of of all bicycle crashes in Tampa result in fatalities

 When our bicycle accident lawyers assist our clients after bicycle accidents, one of the first steps we take is conducting a thorough investigation to identify the responsible parties.
 From police reports to eyewitness testimony, there may be numerous ways that we can prove that you may be entitled to compensation.
 In any case, if you have been injured in a bicycle accident, it is important to contact us as soon as possible so that we can put our bike injury law team to work for you as quickly as possible.

-If you’ve been injured in a bicycle accident, we are ready to stand by your side.
+If you’ve been injured in a bicycle accident, or need more information from a bicycle injury lawyer in Tampa contact Abrahamson & Uiterwyk online or call 866-598-8582 to set up your free consultation today.
+We are ready to stand by your side.
 The bicycle attorneys at Abrahamson & Uiterwyk have been helping Tampa Bay bicycle accident victims for over 30 years.
-Contact us online or call us at 800-538-4878 to set up your free consultation today.
 We also handle car accidents, truck accidents, motorcycle accidents, pedestrian accidents, and more.